dpsitcouncil/TryRuby/source/index.html.markdown

 ---
-title: "TryRuby: Learn programming with Ruby"
+title: "GirlCode | DiPS IT Council"
 description: Learn to program in Ruby in 30 minutes
 ---